Categories |

 About Harry Harlow

-Harry Harlow’s work is controversial (many of the monkeys showed severe reactions to their treatment, including self-harm and antisocial behaviors, which followed them throughout their lives), but it did demonstrate that maternal bonds were built on touch, not feeding alone.2
+Harry Harlow’s work is controversial (many of the monkeys showed severe reactions to their treatment, including self-harm and antisocial behaviors, which followed them throughout their lives).
+Still, it did demonstrate that maternal bonds were built on touch, not feeding alone.

-This theory of attachment can be applied to human children and was a foundation for the science of touch that has emerged.
+This attachment theory can be applied to human children and was a foundation for the science of touch that has emerged.

 Additional Resources: